-The City of Newburyport first adopted zoning in 1941 with Table I-3 listing the City's districts.
+The City of Newburyport first adopted zoning no later than 1940 with Table I-3 listing the City's districts.
 In addition to the listed districts, the City has adopted several overlay districts that serve to add additional protections, uses and or regulations for specific areas and neighborhoods.